envimate/mapmate/docs/UserGuide.md

 </plugin>
 ```

-Also, include this flag in your IDE's javac configuration, and make sure to rebuild your project afterwards the
+Also, include this flag in your IDE's javac configuration, and make sure to rebuild your project after the
 configuration changes.

 * [Javac configuration in IntelliJ](https://www.jetbrains.com/help/idea/java-compiler.html#javac_eclipse)